Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/README.md

 The Coin Engine (ACE) is the deterministic subsystem that defines:
 	•	Emission logic for AROS (base unit: arx),
 	•	Mint/Burn rules bound to Proof-of-Transaction (PoT),
-	•	Reward distribution for validators and network actors,
+	•	Payment distribution for validators and network actors,
 	•	State transitions audited by NodeChain,
 	•	Architectural oversight via The All-Seeing Eye (meta-layer compliance control).